BMC PUBLICATIONS is proud to present…

 215 pp, 81 photographs & illustrations

-In his signature straightforward and journalistic style, McGee delivers a chronological accounting of his storied career in radio and television advertising sales.
-The author’s linear narrative and factual accounting take the reader on the author’s route to success in a business known for its competitive edge.
+Written in his signature straightforward and journalistic style, the former Montana cowboy-turned star salesman delivers a chronological and factual account of his work on the other side of the camera and his rise in the industry to become an innovator and a leader in broadcast sales and co-operative advertising.
+The author’s linear narrative takes the reader on the author’s route to success in a business known for its competitive edge.

 “Bill’s current memoir lucidly and accurately recounts a critical era in the evolution of American electronic media. ”